-I have heard that the new iPhone update includes this as a built-in app, and I’m glad.
+I have heard that the new iPhone update includes Find my iPhone as a built-in app, and I’m so glad.
 It’s a great app that not enough people seem to use.
 If your phone is ever lost or stolen, you will regret not using this.

 Firstly, if you don’t have it already, go to the app store and get it.